 Frequency ratio y = f2 / f1

-The influence of temperature is independent of the pitch always the same.
+The influence of temperature is independent of pitch, therefore always the same.

-This means that the determined deviation in cents is true for each tone.
+This means that the determined deviation in cents is true for each note.

-The specification of cent is independent of frequency.
+The value in cents is independent of frequency.

 Conversion of frequency ratio y = f2 / f1 to interval ratio J in cents: